A life insurance policy lapses when you fail to make premium payments, resulting in a loss of coverage.

 Though keeping up with payments can be stressful and challenging at times, it’s well worth the effort to avoid a lapsed life insurance policy in the first place.

-Some life insurance companies give you the chance to reinstate a lapsed policy even if you’ve missed the grace period.
 The specific rules and procedures for lapsed policy reinstatement differ from company to company.